projectcalico/calico/master/getting-started/kubernetes/installation/hosted/index.md

 It does the following things:

-- The `calico-config` ConfigMap, which contains parameters for configuring the install.
 - Installs the `calico/node` container on each host using a DaemonSet.
 - Installs the Calico CNI binaries and network config on each host using a DaemonSet.
 - Runs the `calico/kube-policy-controller` pod as a ReplicaSet.